AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## March 2021 {#doc-updates-march-2021}

+Information has been added to specify that, when selecting au audience in a query, its definition is copied and not referenced.
+[Read more](../../audiences/using/selecting-an-audience-in-a-message.md)

 ## February 2021 {#doc-updates-february-2021}

 Information has been added on how to make sure that a scheduled workflow is not rescheduled until one or more tasks from a previously execution is still pending.
 [Read more](../../automating/using/scheduled-workflows-execution.md)